brotskydotcom/rust-on-ios/README.md

 For example: The `test-spec.sample.sh` file that comes with this project assumes that the directory containing the `ios-test-harness.xcodeproj` bundle (that is, the top level of this repository) is adjacent to the directory containing the crate being tested (called `keyring-rs`), and that the test library is an example in that crate.

+Before running the test harness, you will want to edit the code in `ContentView.swift` (in the `test-runner` directory) to have the correct descriptions (and correct number) of test opcodes for your library.
+A future project of mine will be to load the opcodes and descriptions from the static library that you test.

 ## License

 Licensed under either of